Why Telemedicine is Effective for Primary Care

 Basic offerings of telemedicine include healthcare assistance via video conferencing, email, and phone messaging.
 Alternatively, patients can reach out to providers through telemedicine apps, which have features like Remote Patient Monitoring (RPM).
 Doctors and patients use these for initial consultations, assessing patients, writing or renewing prescriptions, and follow-up consultations.
-It can also provide certain kinds of primary care and assisted living in Nampa, such as mental health treatment or certain types of speech and physical therapy. .
+It can also provide certain kinds of primary care and assisted living in Nampa, such as mental health treatment or certain types of speech and occupational therapy Cary, NC .

 COVID-19 may have accelerated telemedicine use.
 But why has it stuck around with the worst of the pandemic hopefully behind us?

 A Health Affairs study estimates that the average cost for a telemedicine visit is only $79, while it’s usually $146 for an in-person doctor’s office visit — and this is only for the consultation itself.
 Meeting a doctor in person also means having commuting or gas expenses.
 Hospital admissions or observations also carry substantial facility fees and costs.
 But telemedicine can reduce the need for emergency visits or unnecessary hospital stays.
 If telemedicine increases primary care visits, it could also reduce costs from previously preventable long-term health complications.

 Telemedicine adds patient and provider convenience

 Telemedicine allows for convenience if patients cannot spare the time to physically see a doctor, or if they are uncomfortable leaving their homes.
 A study by the Medical University of Vienna indicates that consumer convenience drives digitization in the medical world.